Welcome to Summer Camps

 Each summer, our goal at Pittsburgh Center for Arts and Media is to create outstanding art-focused camps for school-aged children (6-17).
 These camps are taught by talented, experienced teachers; supported by qualified, engaged assistants; and managed by an efficient, collaborative administrative team, all at our Shadyside campus.

-Registration for our 2021 camps will open on March 1st, 2021 at 10:00 am.
+Registration for our 2022 camps is now open.
 Stay tuned for COVID precautions and procedures, which will be detailed under the Camp Information tab.

 Extended Care Options